HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

     ibmcloud fn namespace list
     ```

-  - Utilize the `id` of the Namespace you would like to use and set this as your current namespaces
+  - Utilize the `name` of the Namespace you would like to use and set this as your current namespaces

     ```bash
-    ibmcloud fn property set --namespace <id>
+    ibmcloud fn namespace target <name>
     ```

 - Deploy the set of Actions and the Sequence configuration by executing following commands